Kalamazoo River water or watershed scenery in Michigan

 Best flows

 Use USGS 04106000 at Comstock as the main flow check.
-Stable water is best for reading banks, bridge shade, rock, and wood; high or dirty water should move the plan to safer edges, a boat-only approach, or another day.
+Stable water is best for reading banks, bridge shade, rock, and wood.
+High or dirty water should move the plan to safer edges, a boat-only approach, or another day.

-When to skip
+When to leave

 Skip wading when storm runoff is fresh, flow is high or dirty, the put-in or take-out is unclear, dams or logjams make the route unsafe, or consumption guidance changes the reason for the trip.